giacoballoccu/rep-path-reasoning-recsys/README.md

 #### 5. Evaluation
-As last step, with the computed top10 or the paths predicted by the models, evaluation can be run to obtain the evaluation metrics.
+As last step, with the computed top-k or the paths predicted by the models, evaluation can be run to obtain the evaluation metrics.

 Note that this step requires training of the models and at least a testing phase for path reasoning models.